Frank Ochoa - Improving his Twin Navion's Aerodynamics

 There's an old saying, "when life gives to lemons, make lemonade."
 When work gave me a business trip to Seattle, WA, I hunted down the area's only Twin Navion.
-With a simple telephone call I was able to arrange an afternoon meeting with Francisco 'Frank' Ochoa at the Arlington Airport.
+With a simple

-Frank Ochoa poses with his much improved D-16
+Frank Ochoa poses with his much improved D-16 during a September 2007 visit.

-Now retired, Frank had been employed for years as an aeronautical engineer with the Boeing Company.
-He'd been employed on structures, systems and aerodynamics on the B-47, 707, B-52, 727, 747 and B-2.
-One of his fond memories was installing various instruments and sensors inside a B-52 Stratofortress before climbing to 50,000 feet and dropping dummy nuclear bombs.
+B-52, 727, 747 and B-2.
+One of his fond memories was installing various instruments and sensors inside a B-52 Stratofortress before climbing to 50,000 feet and dropping dummy

 Years ago a friend of his owned a Twin Navion which Frank was able to use.
 But when he decided to sell Frank was left without an airplane.
-He found another Twin Navion, a D-16 (TN-4), in Ohio.
-Since he bought N107N back in March 1972 Frank and his family have enjoyed flying throughout the Western United States.
+He found another Twin Navion, a D-16

 Being an engineer Frank naturally looks at how things are built and tries to improve on them.
 N107N has been no different.
 As we walked around his Navion, Frank was quick to point out many of the improvements he'd designed, built and approved - all on his own.